Creating a Hotkey Workflow

 - Launch one or more applications, open folders or files with just a hotkey combination

-- Pop up Alfred with a keyword pre-filled
+- Pop up Alfred with a keyword or filter pre-filled

 - Launch a script or AppleScript to perform an action